More of us are eating them now than ever! But how healthy are vegan burgers and other kinds of vegan ‘meats’?

 2. Dr Praeger’s Burgers

-Made mainly from veggies and with no artificial ingredients, these patties may not be too high in protein (which comes from a bit of soy), but they are pretty healthy.
+How healthy are vegan burgers?
+Very, if they’re made mainly from veggies and with no artificial ingredients!
+These patties may not be too high in protein (which comes from a bit of soy), but they are pretty healthy.
 They taste best baked in the oven with a spritz of coconut oil on the baking pan to keep them from sticking.

 Get yours here.